JdejesusIsaac/cv/README.md

 I’m Juan, I love Basketball because it made me who I am today.
 Highbridge Rec. is what I call my Church, Dykman park is my colosseum.
 I thank basketball for many things; for keeping me stubborn and always learning.
-Most importantly, keeping me out of jail.
+Most importantly, keeping me humble.

 “Sticking to the fundamentals you can learn anything.”